 Being a good Waiter/Waitress is all about ensuring customers have a pleasant time at the restaurant.
 To achieve this, you need effective communication skills.

-Your role will see you greet customers when they first arrive, take their orders, deliver food and assist them throughout their stay at the establishment.
+Your role will be to greet customers when they first arrive, take their orders, deliver food and assist them throughout their stay at the establishment.
 If they’re dissatisfied with the food, it’ll be your job to turn their negative experience into a positive one.

 So, to better prepare for the role, work on your communication skills and observe how Waiters/Waitresses in restaurants you visit handle customer interaction.